 Important: Including parent objects has the following effects:

 Data integrity is maintained.
-If parent objects are included and some parents do not exist or some parents have incorrect values, restore operations will complete.
+If parent objects are included and some parents do not exist or some parents have incorrect values, the restore still completes.

-When objects such as User objects are updated, end users will receive notifications, which may not be desirable.
+When objects such as User objects are updated, end users receive notifications, which might not be desirable.

 To include child objects in the restore, from the Child objects to restore list, select the child objects.

 To exclude some child objects, select the Exclude children check box, and then in the Children to exclude box, select the child objects that you want to exclude.

 After all of the seeding rules are created, click Restore.